-The first time I read this line in the Scrum Guide, I was quite impressed.
-Being a pseudo-philosopher, I had a vague understanding of why empiricists and rationalists don’t generally like each other.
+The first time I read this sentence in the Scrum Guide, I was quite impressed.
+As a self-professed pseudo-philosopher, I had a vague understanding of philosophical questions on which empiricists and rationalists generally disagree with each other.
 It’s an ongoing argument in the history of human thought.
 To confuse the matters further, technically you can be a rationalist in one area (say mathematics) and an empiricist in another area of physical sciences.
 But the dispute generally holds true.

 The fact that Scrum takes inspiration from empiricism tells us something important about it.

-The question underlying the philosophical debate is this: How can we gain knowledge?
-More specifically, we want to know what is the fundamental source of our knowledge.
+The question underlying the philosophical debate mentioned above is this: How can we gain knowledge?
+What is the ultimate source of our knowledge?